 Hello!
-I am a labor economist studying the interaction between human capital accumulation & inequality and how social ties influence decision-making, especially in the contexts of crime and education.
+I am a labor economist studying the relationship between human capital accumulation & inequality and how social ties influence decision-making, especially in the contexts of crime and education.
 I recently completed my PhD in Economics at the University of Michigan.
 Prior to the PhD, I worked on projects involving macroeconomics and applied econometrics.

 Email: nikhrao [at] umich [dot] edu